KPIs & Operating Metrics(New)

 Easterly Government Properties (DEA) Cost of Revenue (2017 - 2025)

-• Cost of Revenue was $19.8 million for Q4 2025 at Easterly Government Properties, down from $20.7 million in the prior quarter.
+• Cost of Revenue for Q4 2025 was $19.8 million at Easterly Government Properties, down from $20.7 million in the prior quarter.

-• In the past five years, Cost of Revenue ranged from a high of $20.7 million in Q3 2025 to a low of $12.1 million in Q1 2021.
+• Over the last five years, Cost of Revenue for DEA hit a ceiling of $20.7 million in Q3 2025 and a floor of $12.1 million in Q1 2021.

-• Peak YoY movement for Cost of Revenue: skyrocketed 30.98% in 2021, then fell 10.86% in 2024.
+• Biggest five-year swings in Cost of Revenue: skyrocketed 30.98% in 2021 and later fell 10.86% in 2024.

-• Easterly Government Properties' Cost of Revenue stood at $15.1 million in 2021, then increased by 17.78% to $17.8 million in 2022, then dropped by 0.57% to $17.7 million in 2023, then increased by 5.82% to $18.7 million in 2024, then grew by 5.56% to $19.8 million in 2025.
+• Easterly Government Properties' Cost of Revenue stood at $15.1 million in 2021, then grew by 18.89% to $18.0 million in 2022, then dropped by 1.5% to $17.7 million in 2023, then grew by 5.82% to $18.7 million in 2024, then rose by 5.56% to $19.8 million in 2025.

-• Per Business Quant, the three most recent readings for DEA's Cost of Revenue are $19.8 million (Q4 2025), $20.7 million (Q3 2025), and $19.2 million (Q2 2025).
+• The last three reported values for Cost of Revenue were $19.8 million (Q4 2025), $20.7 million (Q3 2025), and $19.2 million (Q2 2025) per Business Quant data.